Battle of the Little Bighorn: Aftermath

-After the Custer force was soundly defeated, the Lakota and Northern Cheyenne regrouped to attack Reno and Benteen.
+After the Custer force was annihilated, the Lakota and Northern Cheyenne regrouped to attack Reno and Benteen.
 The fight continued until dark (approximately 9:00 pm) and for much of the next day, with the outcome in doubt.
-Reno credited Benteen's luck with repulsing a severe attack on the portion of the perimeter held by Companies H and M. On June 27, the column under General Terry approached from the north, and the natives drew off in the opposite direction.
+Reno credited Benteen with repulsing a severe attack on the portion of the perimeter held by Companies H and M. On June 27, the column under General Terry approached from the north, and the natives drew off in the opposite direction.
 The Crow scout White Man Runs Him was the first to tell General Terry's officers that Custer's force had "been wiped out."
 Reno and Benteen's wounded troops were given what treatment was available at that time; five later died of their wounds.
 One of the regiment's three surgeons had been with Custer's column, while another, Dr. DeWolf, had been killed during Reno's retreat.
 The only remaining doctor was Assistant Surgeon Henry R. Porter.